Cray-HPE/canu/readme.md

 **[Details](docs/report_network_firmware.md)**<br>

-Multiple Aruba switches on a network can be checked for their firmware versions.
+Multiple switches on a network (Aruba, Dell, or Mellanox) can be checked for their firmware versions.
 The IPv4 addresses of the switches can either be entered comma separated, or be read from a file.
 To enter a comma separated list of IP addresses to the `---ips` flag.
 To read the IP addresses from a file, make sure the file has one IP address per line, and use the flag like `--ips-file FILENAME` to input the file.

 The Shasta version is required to determine the firmware to validate against, you can pass it in with either `-s` or `--shasta` like `-s 1.4`.